 Safety Over Speed

 Let your IndyGo driver get you to your destination safely!
-Icy roads and heavy snowfall all affect travel conditions.
+Icy roads, heavy snowfall and high winds all affect travel conditions.
 During these times, passengers are highly encouraged to allow for extra travel time to and from each destination.

 IndyGo anticipates maintaining normal service on local and rapid service.
-Riders should be aware that incompetent weather may cause some delays system-wide depending on road conditions and to use caution during commutes.
+However, riders should be aware that incompetent weather may cause some delays system-wide depending on road conditions and to use caution during commutes.
+The agency always encourages riders to plan ahead and take precautions when traveling during the cold weather months.

 Tips for Riders